CSCfi/csc-user-guide/docs/computing/mpip.md

 # mpiP: Lightweight MPI Profiler

 [mpiP](http://mpip.sourceforge.net/) is a lightweight MPI profiler which uses statistical sampling to record profiling data.
+At the momenmt is only available on Mahti.
 It generates less overhead and much less data than tracing tools.
 In order to use no code changes are require, only a re-link is needed.
 In addition to the required modules, one has the load the mpiP module:
 ```
 module load mpip
 ```